biocore/qiime/doc/scripts/group_significance.rst

 - This script will ignore samples that are found in the mapping file but do not contain information for the passed category.
 This would cause the mapping file to fail `validate_mapping_file.py <./validate_mapping_file.html>`_, but will not cause a failure here.
-- This script will silenty ignore situations where the set of samples in the mapping file is a superset of the samples in the biom file.
+- This script will silently ignore situations where the set of samples in the mapping file is a superset of the samples in the biom file.
 If the reverse is true, the script will error unless --biom_samples_are_superset is passed.
 - This script will round P-values greater than 1 (after correcting for multiple